CompAndSave Blog

 2. Printer Ink Consumption: What You Didn’t Know

-On top of it, some printers initiate printhead cleaning when you power them off and on, and in some instances, they run a cleaning cycle for every single page you print.
-This has been tested and confirmed in Fstoppers' YouTube video, 'Printer Ink Scam Myths Tested'.
+In addition, some printers initiate printhead cleaning when you power them off and on, and in some instances, they run a cleaning cycle for every single page you print.
+This has been tested and confirmed in Fstoppers’ YouTube video, ‘Printer Ink Scam Myths Tested.’

-These maintenance actions contribute to higher ink consumption, even if you don't use your printer very often.
+These maintenance actions contribute to higher ink consumption, even if you don’t use your printer often.

 3. Tactics to Limit Ink Choices

-Printer manufacturers implement strategies to lock their printers into using only their ink cartridges.
-They employ tactics like frequent firmware updates to enforce this exclusivity.
+Printer manufacturers often use strategies to ensure their printers can only use their brand of ink cartridges.
+One common tactic is frequent firmware updates to maintain this exclusivity.

 Interesting Fact: